Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Adaptive Neyman Allocation

 \begin{theorem}[Lower Bound] \lowerbound \end{theorem}

-Theorem~\ref{theorem:neyman-regret-lower-bound} demonstrates a $T^{-1/2}$ lower bound under the conditions of bounded moments (Assumption~\ref{assumption:moments}) and covariate regularity (Assumption~\ref{assumption:covariate-regularity}).
-In Section~\ref{section:lower-bound} of the appendix, we show that both of these assumptions are required in order to achieve a Neyman regret which converges to zero; in other words, if either of them does not hold, then the Neyman regret of any experimental design will be bounded away from zero.
+Theorem~\ref{theorem:neyman-regret-lower-bound} demonstrates a $T^{-1/2} R$ lower bound under the conditions of bounded moments (Assumption~\ref{assumption:moments}), covariate regularity (Assumption~\ref{assumption:covariate-regularity}), and bounded maximum radius (Assumption~\ref{assumption:maximum-radius}).
+The constant $c > 0$ in Theorem~\ref{theorem:neyman-regret-lower-bound} depends on the constants $c_0$, $c_1$, $c_2$, and $\gamma_0$ appearing in these assumptions.
+In Section~\suppref{sec:supp-lower-bound} of the appendix, we show that weakening any of these assumptions even moderately will imply that the Neyman regret is at least constant (i.e. not converging to zero) for any adaptive experimental design.